ivpn/ivpn.net/README.md

 <a name="installation"></a>
 ## Installation Guide

-> This is a installation summary for running IVPN's static website locally on your system.
+> This is a installation summary for running IVPN's static website locally.

 **Windows:**